 - 2.1.
 Gravesham is located on the south bank of the River Thames in the north of Kent approximately 32km (20 miles) east of London.
 Covering an area of 105km2 (40 miles2) it stretches from the River Thames in the north to the crest of the North Downs in the south.
 The borough has a striking urban-rural split; the rural area to the south of the borough and to the east of Gravesend makes up 78% of the whole borough and is largely constituted of Green Belt land. - 2.2.
-As at mid-2019, Gravesham had a population of 106,900, the lowest figure across the 12 Kent districts and representing a growth rate of 6.7% in the last 10 years.
+As at mid-2020 Gravesham had a population of 106,900, the lowest figure across the 12 Kent districts and representing a growth rate of 6.7% in the last 10 years.
 Despite the comparatively small resident population, Gravesham presents the third highest population density in Kent (10.8 persons per hectare (p/h), behind only Dartford (15.5 p/h) and Thanet (13.7 p/h).
 When considering the defined urban area of the borough, a figure of 37.4 p/h represents the most densely populated equivalent area in Kent. - 2.3.
 The population of the borough is extremely diverse with a vibrant mix of people; 14% of the borough's population were born outside of the UK and 23% of residents are of an ethnicity other than 'white British'.
-Supporting that position, as at January 2020 25.7% of primary school pupils did not have English as their first language, the highest figure in Kent, with 42.4% of pupils identified as 'non-white British'. - 2.4.
-Figures for life expectancy in the borough reveal an average age of 79.4 years for men, slightly below the national (79.6) average.
-For women, at 83.7 years life expectancy in Gravesham was ahead of the national average (83.2).
-In terms of inequality, there is a sizeable gap of 13.9 years for men and 7.7 years for women between the wards with the highest life expectancy and those with the lowest. - 2.5.
-The Annual Survey of Hours and Earnings 2020 presents that the average full-time weekly earnings for residents in the borough was £544.90, representing the second lowest figure across Kent districts and £62.20 below the Kent district average.
-For Gravesham residents working part-time, average weekly earnings were £205.70, £11.60 above the Kent average. - 2.6.
-As a proportion of the overall types of business in the borough, Gravesham posts the highest percentage of businesses in Kent in the following sectors; Construction (21.7%) and Transport and Storage (8.7%) both within the highest 20% of authorities nationally.
-Conversely, Gravesham has the lowest proportion of employees in the 'knowledge economy' (Publishing, Scientific Research and Development and Higher Education) in Kent at 7% of all employees, within the lowest 20% nationally. - 2.7.
-As at April 2021, across Kent districts Gravesham had the second highest rate of people claiming unemployment benefits (Job Seeker's Allowance or Universal Credit) at 7.5%.
-Gravesham's outturn is higher than the county and national averages (5.9% and 6.3% respectively) and over double the equivalent pre-COVID-19 rate of 3.5%.
-In line most other Kent districts, proportionately the largest level of unemployment in population age groups is within the 18-24 category, of which 13.2% are unemployed, the second highest rate in Kent and ahead of the county average (9.3%).
+Supporting that position, as at January 2021 23.4% of all school pupils did not have English as their first language, the highest figure in Kent, with 42.7% of pupils identified as 'non-white British'. - 2.4.
+Figures for life expectancy in the borough reveal an average age of 80.2 years for men, slightly ahead of the national (79.4) average.
+For women, at 83.3 years life expectancy in Gravesham was similarly ahead of the national average (83.1).
+The latest Index of Multiple Deprivation study identified Gravesham as the 119th most deprived local authority area in England, with two 'lower super output areas' classified as being within the top-10% of equivalent areas in the country. - 2.5.
+In terms of the local economy, The Annual Survey of Hours and Earnings 2021 presents that the average full-time weekly earnings for residents in the borough was £614.90, representing the seventh highest figure across Kent districts and £17.00 below the Kent average. - 2.6.
+Gravesham has the lowest proportion of employees in the 'knowledge economy' (Publishing, Scientific Research and Development and Higher Education) in Kent at 8.5% of all employees, within the lowest 20% nationally.
+Equally, in terms of productivity the borough presents the 11th lowest level of GVA/head in Kent at £16,944, significantly below the district average (£24,877). - 2.7.
+As at March 2022, across Kent districts Gravesham had the third highest rate of people claiming unemployment benefits (Job Seeker's Allowance or Universal Credit) at 4.7%.
+Gravesham's outturn is higher than the county and national averages (3.8% and 4.2% respectively).
+In line most other Kent districts, proportionately the largest level of unemployment in population age groups is within the 18-24 category, of which 7.2% are unemployed, the third highest rate in Kent and ahead of the county average (5.3%).